Ttesori/100-days/README.md

 # 100 Days of Code Log - Round 2

+## 1/5/2021 (Day 4)

+- Worked through Building Pac-Man on Scrimba, identified enhancements to make to MathChamp and entered issues on Github.

 ## 1/4/2021 (Day 3)

-- Completed more kata and started examining my MathChamp project to see what enhancements I can make.
+- Completed more kata and started examining my MathChamp project to see what enhancements I can make

 ## 1/3/2021 (Day 2)

-- Completed more kata and started reviewing Javascript with Scrimba.
+- Completed more kata and started reviewing Javascript with Scrimba

 ## 1/2/2021 (Day 1)